NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 ![Installing and using MvcScaffold](media/PackageManagerConsoleInstall.png)

-## Setting up a NuGet PowerShell Profile
+## Setting up a NuGet PowerShell profile

 A PowerShell profile lets you make commonly-used commands available wherever you use PowerShell.
 NuGet supports a NuGet-specific profile typically found at the following location: